 Creating a budget for the year may seem like a huge task but you will be surprised just how beneficial having a budget for the year is.
 This guide to creating a 2019 budget will talk you through the process so you can plan for a financially stable and profitable year.
 From earning extra income, to saving money to considering investment, your budget will be a useful tool throughout the coming year.
+There are some great websites that offer a whole range of vouchers & discount codes.

 The first thing you need to do is have an accurate picture of what your current financial situation is like and what your spending habits are.
 This may seem like a big job, but it is definitely worth it.
 You need to get all of your financial information together – receipts, bills, bank statements, insurance policies, credit card balances.
 Include any debts you have; any payment plans you are on and any direct debits too.
 Find out how much money you spend on household bills and essentials such as your mortgage payments and electricity and gas and then look at where your extra income goes every month.